Evavic44/Social-media-header/README.md

 * Create a new pull request from your forked repository to `main` branch of `Evavic44/Social-media-header.git`
 <hr>

-## 💙 If you like the project: give it a ⭐ and share it with friends!
+#### 💙 If you like the project, give it a star ⭐ and share with friends!

 - Star the Repo - [Social Media Header](https://github.com/Evavic44/Social-media-header)